DouglasUrner/GDP2/units/super-showcase/SSC.5-beta-release/index.md

 ## Instructions

+You can find more detail in the [slides][].

+1. Build a WebGL version of your game.
+1. Test it in your browser.
+1. After resolving any problems, push the game to GitHub.
-1. Build for web
+1. Configure GitHub Pages for the game repository.
 1. Test
-1. Deploy
-1. Configure GitHub Pages
-1. Fork
-1. Add link
-1. Pull request
-1. Make a copy of the [template][].
+1. Make a copy of the [template][] and list the feedback that you would like from the playtest.
+1. Fork the class page.
+1. Add a link to your game and add your questions.
+1. Create a pull request for me to merge in your changes (which will make your game and questions visible).
-1. Submit - feedback you want from testers on your contribution to the game.
+1. Submit - template with the feedback that you got on your contributions from your testers.